To stop wildfires, residents in some Greek suburbs put their own money toward early warning drones

 The drone company operates from the volunteer firefighters’ headquarters, so they can react immediately at any signs of a fire.

 Right from the start, the drone program’s value was apparent.
-On the first or second day after the drone system was installed, a fire broke out near a shuttered hotel in the area, Dertilis said.
+In the first couple of days after the drone system was installed, a fire broke out near a shuttered hotel in the area, Dertilis said.

 “The (drone) handler called us, we saw the smoke, so when we were on our way … we knew, we were prepared to see a fire,” he said.
 They quickly extinguished the blaze.
 “It’s very important to know what to expect.”